 Declaration-site covariance is commonly used in immutable or “producer” classes.

-For example collections are often typed by two interfaces: covariant immutable and invariant mutable.
-Using immutable type allows user to do more with passed data.
-When you need modify the data, invariant interface is commonly used.
+For example, collections are often typed by two interfaces: covariant immutable and invariant mutable.
+Using an immutable type allows users to do more with passed data.
+When you need to modify the data, an invariant interface is commonly used.

 interface List<out E> {